Here’s a common pattern that I see play out very often in software teams:

 When asked about testing, most software teams insist that they are very disciplined about writing tests to cover all functionality.
 In order to truly figure out how good their test suite is, there is one simple questions you can ask: how much time do you spend on manual testing?

 In my experience, there are a lot of teams that claim to be very disciplined about writing tests, but also spend significant amounts of time on manual testing.
 Clearly the reason is because their automated tests have significant holes.
-Often because their tests are focused only on unit testing, and not on the emergent functionality that you can cover in end-to-end testing.
+Often because their tests are focused only on unit testing, and not on the emergent functionality that you can only cover in end-to-end tests.

 This lack of test coverage causes a destructive feedback loop.